hirose31/pinger/README.md

 `pinger` sends ICMP packets using raw socket, so requires root privileges.

+- sudo pinger ...
+- run by root
+- `chown root pinger; chmod 4755 pinger` and run by normal user
+- `setcap cap_net_raw=ep pinger` and run by normal user (Linux only)

 You can write failed history to a file by redirecting stderr to a file.

 ```
 $ sudo pinger example.com example.net 192.0.2.1 192.0.2.2 192.0.2.3 2> pinger.log
 ```

+Two numerical numer are RTT and average of RTT (max latest 10 samples).

 Push `ESC` or `C-c` to exit.